Step 2 of 12 17% complete

 Environment Variables

-• Set variables in your shell before running noego dev
+• Set one-off overrides in your shell before running npm run dev

 .env